Design Space Exploration on Efficient and Accurate Human Pose Estimation from Sparse IMU-Sensing: Methodology to Evaluate Sensor Configurations

 For each sensor configuration, we synthesize \gls{imu}-data from a body-model dataset using the methods of \gls{dip}~\cite{Huang2018}.
 For training, we use synthetic data from AMASS, for fine-tuning, synthetic data from DIP-IMU subjects 1 to 8, and for testing synthetic data from DIP-IMU subjects 9 and 10.
 A holdout of five sequences from DIP-IMU subjects 1 to 8 is reserved as a validation dataset.
-We further add white noise to map statistical errors of real IMU-sensor.
+For sensor configurations that match the real IMU recordings in DIP-IMU, we proved feasibility of using synthetic data and validated the synthesis approach.
+We further add white noise during synthesis to map statistical errors of real IMU-sensors and could therefore improve \gls{hpe} compared to synthesis of ideal sensors.

 Since the focus of our work is on the evaluation of different sensor configurations, we take the \gls{dnn}-model from~\cite{Huang2018} as is, and train it for each sensor subset.
-The training procedure consists of 50 epochs of training and 20 epochs of fine-tuning to achieve state-of-the-art accuracy and limit training time.
-We log the SIP-, positional, angular and mesh error as well as jitter for each sensor combination.
+The training procedure consists of 50 epochs of training and 20~epochs of fine-tuning to achieve state-of-the-art accuracy and limit training time.

+We log the positional, angular, SIP- and mesh error as well as jitter for each sensor combination.
+As positional and angular errors are also expressed in the mesh error, we only report the mesh error and therefore still allow for comparison to [4-7].
+The SIP-error is the mean orientation error of a joint-subset, i.e., elbow and knee.
+The jitter evaluates the jerk over a sequence of time frames and therefore estimates the smootheness of the estimation.
+All metrics are defined as L2-Norms and we average each metric over all sequences of the test dataset.

 To evaluate the accuracy-resource trade-off, we propose a combined metric~$M_i$ given in~\autoref{eq:combined_metric}, where $\lambda$ is a weight for hardware resources in relation to accuracy $e_i$, e.g. mesh error.
 For assessment of hardware resources, we approximate costs like energy consumption, bandwidth, latency or wiring of a real sensor setup, by the number of sensors $i$.